Everette Lee DeGolyer: GSI and other ventures

 DeGolyer provided financial support for the 1930 establishment of GRC's successor, Geophysical Service Incorporated (GSI) which would make more extensive use of the superior reflection seismology method of detection.
-DeGolyer would acquire 50% interest in GSI, which he would purchase for $100,000, though as he had yet to leave the board of Geophysical Research Corporation and Amerada, he did not initially fully divulge his involvement and his part ownership was held in co-founder J.C.
+DeGolyer would acquire a fifty percent interest in GSI, which he would purchase for $100,000, though as he had yet to leave the board of Geophysical Research Corporation and Amerada, he did not initially fully divulge his involvement, and his part ownership was held in co-founder J.C.
 Karcher's name.
 Eugene McDermott, another former co-worker of DeGolyer's, was the other company founder.
 DeGolyer had been hoping to expand the scope of the Geophysical Research Corporation beyond its work with Amerada Oil, which largely focused on the American oil market in the Southwest when he decided to invest in Geophysical Service Inc. (GSI), a company he hoped could have a broader American domestic, and possibly international scope.

 Texas Instruments

-In 1951, GSI would become a subsidiary of the newly formed highly successful electronics company Texas Instruments, which had its beginning providing oil exploration services, and producing seismographic oil exploration and sonar equipment as GSI.
-Under the leadership of DeGolyer's former coworker Eugene McDermott, who would serve first as President and then as a Director from 1951-1973, and John Clarence Karcher as Vice-President, Texas Instruments would eventually become the largest high technology employer in the Dallas area and one of the world's largest semi-conductor manufacturers, but DeGoyler had divested his shares in GSI by that time.
+In 1951, GSI would become a subsidiary of the newly formed, highly successful electronics company Texas Instruments, which had its beginning providing oil exploration services and producing seismographic oil exploration and sonar equipment as GSI.
+Under the leadership of DeGolyer's former coworker Eugene McDermott, who would serve first as president and then as a director from 1951 to 1973, and John Clarence Karcher as vice-president, Texas Instruments would eventually become the largest high technology employer in the Dallas area and one of the world's largest semiconductor manufacturers, but DeGoyler had divested his shares in GSI by that time.

-In 1936 with Lewis MacNaughton, DeGolyer established the petroleum exploration consulting firm DeGolyer and MacNaughton, and Core Laboratories, Incorporated, the same year to provide drilling core and fluids analysis.
-In January of 1937, based on data from seismographic reflection, DeGolyer drilled a well near Patoka, Illinois which immediately produced 1,500 barrels a day.
+In 1936 with Lewis MacNaughton, DeGolyer established the petroleum exploration consulting firm DeGolyer and MacNaughton and Core Laboratories to provide drilling core and fluids analysis.
+In January 1937, based on data from seismographic reflection, DeGolyer drilled a well near Patoka, Illinois which immediately produced 1,500 barrels a day.
 DeGolyer was also associated with the Atlatl Royalty Company from 1932 to 1950 and another oil company, the Felmont Corporation in 1934, which had more limited success.
 Felmont, in which he co-invested with banker and New Jersey neighbor Walter Case "never succeeded in finding the elephant oilfields that DeGolyer hoped", and he let the company go in 1939.
 In 1956 he established Isotopes, Incorporated to provide radioactive isotopes for oilfield and industrial purposes.